 Stopping air flow through the walls will save you money.
 Caulk is a good line of defense, but there are other things you should do as well.
 We will get to that in a future blog post.
 Want to figure out where you need to caulk in your existing house right now?
 Get the test.

+Air sealing is the first step to making your home energy efficient.
 Here are some examples from a contractor doing his first high performance home.
 They were excellent at finding gaps and cracks and filling them with a long-lasting caulk to stop air leakage.